nimobeeren/yt-music-dl/readme.md

 # yt-music-dl
-Command-line program to automatically download and tag music when a video is added to a YouTube playlist.
+Command-line program to easily download and tag music from a YouTube playlist.

 ## Installation
 1. Clone the repo, preferably onto a system that is running most of the time.